Span's 3-run triple helps Rays rally in 8th past Red Sox 6-4 - Philly

 Boston built a 4-0 lead against Rays starter Chris Archer, with Eduardo Nunez hitting a two-run, inside-the-park homer and Rafael Devers driving in two runs with a seventh-inning double and a RBI grounder in the second.

 Archer allowed four runs and six hits in six-plus innings.
-The two-time All-Star was in danger of falling to 2-13 lifetime against Boston before Span, who grew up in Tampa, delivered his first hit as a Ray.
+The two-time All-Star was in danger of falling to 2-13 lifetime against Boston before Span delivered his first hit as a Ray.

-The Rays traded Longoria, their most recognizable player, in December.
-They dealt pitcher Jake Odorizzi and outfielders Corey Dickerson and Steven Souza Jr., during spring training in salary-slashing moves.
-Center fielder Kevin Kiermaier is the only Rays player who started last year's opener.
+"It was a huge swing of emotions.
+The hometown boy is the hometown hero, and it was great to see," Archer said.
+"We battled all game and we were able to pull it off.
+It was awesome."

 TRAINER'S ROOM